-Phrase Meaning

-SQUAWK LOW Turn master control to "low sensivity position, retainig present mode and code.
+Phrase Meaning SQUAWK LOW Turn master control to "low sensivity position, retainig present mode and code.
 SQUAWK NORMAL Turn master control to "normal" position, retaining present mode and code.
 STOP SQUAWK THREE Switch off Mode 3.

-The phrese is reserved for use
+The phrase is received for use with military aircraft and

-\ The phrase is reserved for use with military aircraft only.
+The phrase is reserved for use with military aircraft only.